Barber, C. A, Master

 Introduction:

-From information on the rear of a handful of works, "Master C.A.
-Barber" was cutting freehand silhouettes commercially from the age of 8.
-Laid on card mounts measuring no more than 5" x 3", all recorded compositions depict hunting, equestrian or farmyard scenes.
+Born CHARLES LEWIS ALBERT BARBER (1840-1901), as 'Master C.A.
+Barber' he began cutting freehand silhouettes commercially from the age of 8.
+Cut from black or blackened paper laid on card mounts measuring no more than 5" x 3", all recorded compositions depict equestrian or farmyard scenes.

 The reverse of 2 works are inscribed in a contemporary hand "Cut Out By C.A.Barber, Aged 8 Years, Soho Square 1848" and "C.A.Barber, Aged 10 Years, Attends Every Afternoon At Counter 440, Soho Bazaar, Soho Sq.".